Chronicles of an Aristocrat Reborn in Another World: Light novel

-Volume list
+In February 2025, Seven Seas Entertainment announced that they licensed the light novels for English publication.

+Volumes

 Manga

 A manga adaptation, illustrated by Nini, began serialization on Mag Garden's Mag Comi website on March 25, 2018.
-As of December 2022, the manga's individual chapters have been collected into nine tankōbon volumes.
+As of October 2025, the manga's individual chapters have been collected into fourteen tankōbon volumes.

 In December 2020, Seven Seas Entertainment announced that they licensed the manga adaptation for English publication.

-Volume list
+Volumes

 Anime

 An anime television series adaptation, titled The Aristocrat's Otherworldly Adventure: Serving Gods Who Go Too Far, was announced on August 5, 2022.
-It will be produced by EMT Squared and Magic Bus and directed by Noriyuki Nakamura, with Ayumu Hatori serving as a producer, Natsuko Takahashi in charge of series composition, Eri Tokugawa designing the characters and Michiru composing the music.
-The series is set to premiere on April 3, 2023, on Tokyo MX and BS11.
+It was produced by EMT Squared and Magic Bus and directed by Noriyuki Nakamura with Mitsutaka Noshitani as chief director, Natsuko Takahashi in charge of series composition, Eri Tokugawa designing the characters, and Michiru composing the music.
+The series aired from April 3 to June 19, 2023, on Tokyo MX and BS11.
 The opening theme song is "Preview" performed by Aya Uchida, while the ending theme song is "Nanairo no E no Gu de" (七色の絵の具で) performed by 7Land.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.

+Episodes

 Reception

 MrAJCosplay from Anime News Network praised the magic system of the series, though felt that nothing was very memorable.

 The series has sold over 2.8 million copies.